Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 $ curl -X POST -H "Content-Type: application/json" http://localhost:8080/test-request

-After disabling CRSF, we make a POST request, and the server responds with the expected HTTP response “POST request successful“.
+After disabling CRSF, we make a POST request, and the server responds with the expected HTTP response “POST request successful.

 However, it’s important to note that disabling CRSF protection isn’t generally recommended in an application in production.
 CRSF protection is a crucial security measure to prevent Cross-Site Forgery attacks.
-Hence, it’s advisable to include the CRSF token in the request header of state-changing operations.
+Therefore, it’s advisable to include the CRSF token in the request header of state-changing operations.

 5.2.
 Authentication Credentials

-Providing incorrect authentication credentials or not providing authentication credentials to a secure end-point could lead to a 403 error in a Spring Boot application.
+Providing incorrect authentication credentials, or not providing authentication credentials, to a secure end-point could lead to a 403 error in a Spring Boot application.

 Let’s modify SecurityFilterChain to authenticate all requests to the server: